albatross-hrr25/Toucans456/CONTRIBUTING.md

 And  when trying to submit
 1. git add .
 2. git commit
-3. git pull —rebase upstream master
+3. git pull —-rebase upstream master

 --- DEALING WITH MERGE CONFLICTS START ---